squaremo/starling/docs/rfc/0002-dependencies.md

 user to figure out the names of things from elsewhere to depend on -- and to keep the references accurate.

+Depending on other Syncs (or the sources of them) is less precise, and needs a notion of sync-readiness or aggregate status to be invented or co-opted into the sync controller.

-Precision is important, because often it is a very particular resource that is required, and the dependence _should break_ if it is no longer present.
+Precision is important, because it is always a particular object that is required, and the _relation must break_ if the object is no longer present.
 With a less precise mechanism, it might be possible for the system to press on in an incorrect state, because the aggregate status is still calculated as ready.

+It may also be the case that the dependency is _not_ provided by another Sync, but is present in the cluster by some other means (perhaps because it's a reflection of some external system).

-Sometimes you might just want an overall ready signal from another package.
+Occasionally you might want just an overall ready signal from another package, perhaps as an approximation to depending on several of the objects within.
 To depend on an aggregate status, it should be possible -- perhaps in the near future if not now -- to use an object that represents the aggregation (the [Application CRD][application-crd] is one candidate).

-Depending on other Syncs (or the sources of them) is less precise, and needs a notion of sync-readiness or aggregate status to be invented or co-opted into the sync controller.
+You might also want to refer to an object from another Sync without knowing the object's runtime name -- for this purpose, in the future there could be a name resolution process.

 [application-crd]: https://github.com/kubernetes-sigs/application

+On the other hand:

+Packages are supposed to be self-contained, so if there are exact dependencies, there has probably been a design mistake.
+Depending on individual objects breaks the encapsulation of a package: if something depends on a particular object, and it changes name, the relation will break needlessly.

+It is also simpler to have versioned dependencies if you are dealing with Syncs, since they have the revision recorded whereas ordinary objects won't, in general.

+If you have objects as dependencies, a similar argument can be made for objects as dependents; and that gets complicated to express, and fiddly to enforce.
+It might make the process more efficient though, since _some_ things would be able to proceed.

 ## Unresolved questions and future considerations